IntentArchitect/Docs/articles/module-building/templates-general/tutorial-create-a-template/03-install-and-run-the-module/install-and-run-the-module.md

 1. Click on the `Visual Studio` Designer
 2. Create a new `Visual Studio Solution` package by clicking on the `CREATE NEW PACKAGE` button.
 3. Fill in the name of the Visual Studio solution, then click `DONE`.
-4. Next, create a set of projects by right-clicking on the new Visual Studio Solution package and selecting the project type.
+4. Next, create a project by right-clicking on the new Visual Studio Solution package and selecting the project type.
 We will create a `C# Project (.NET)` project name `TestProject` in this tutorial.

     [!Video-Loop videos/visual-studio-create-projects.mp4]